MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 If this stage failed with the following error message `Automated validation of the submission has failed.
 Please retry the operation and contact Partner Center support if it fails again.`, you should create a new submission in Partner Center.
 If it fails again, you should create a support case in Partner Center as documented in the dedicated section below.

-### My app failed at the 'Pushing app to the service' stage, what do I do next?
+### My app failed at the 'Publish application with the service' stage, what do I do next?

 At this stage, your extensions are being published to Business Central.